Junior Summer Analyst Program

 • Provides foreign exchange services to the U.S. Treasury

-• Provides account services to foreign central banks, international agencies, and U.S. government agencies.
+• Provides account services to foreign central banks, international agencies, and U.S. government agencies

-Research and Statistics
+Research

 The Research Function at the Federal Reserve Bank of New York conducts long and short-term research and provides analytic support for the Bank’s responsibilities relating to monetary policy, banking supervision, payments systems, funding facilities and other economic and financial issues.